-Membership: Membership shall be appointed to this committee by action of the Faculty Senate.
-The Committee on Committees shall prepare the nominations for Senate action.
-When determining the slate of nominees the Committee on Committees shall give due consideration to the major responsibilities of the nominees for reviewing proposals and recommending College policy regarding research.
-Those nominated should either have been successful at obtaining funding for their own research, or have had experience in reviewing proposals for an agency outside of the College.
+Membership shall be appointed to this committee by action of the Faculty Senate.
+The Senate secretary, along with support from the Senate administrative assistant, shall prepare the nominations for Senate action.
+When determining the slate of nominees, the Senate secretary, along with support from the Senate Steering Committee, shall give due consideration to the major responsibilities of the nominees for reviewing proposals and recommending university policy regarding research.
+Those nominated should either have been successful at obtaining funding for their own research or have had experience in reviewing proposals for an agency outside of SUNY Cortland.

-In addition, where possible the Committee on Committees should attempt to provide for equal representation by areas of the College.
+In addition, where possible the Senate Secretary, with support from the Senate administrative assistant and Human Resources, should attempt to provide for equal representation by areas of the university.
 The appointed members of the committee shall serve three-year staggered terms and shall elect a chair for a one-year term.
-The administrative officers of the College who are primarily responsible for the research function shall serve as ex officio members of the committee without vote.
+The administrative officers of the university who are primarily responsible for the research function shall serve as ex officio members of the committee without vote.